-COCHLEAR IMPLANTS2 credits

-Prerequisite: admission to the Au.D. program or permission of instructor.
-Study of cochlear implants in children and adults including equipment, candidacy, mapping, and overview of
+PSYCHOACOUSTICS 707 3 credits Prerequisite: admission to the Au.D. program or permission of instructor.
+Study of the principles, procedures, and research of psychoacoustics: the relationships between the physical dimensions of auditory stimuli and the resultant perceptual experience with normal and impaired hearing.